Dreamegg D11 Max Sound Machine Review: Room-Filling White Noise

 - It ships with both a slim clip and a shoelace loop, which lets us hang it on the outside of a stroller or baby carrier without blocking the speaker.

-- The matte finish doesn’t show fingerprints, and the front buttons are intuitive enough to use without reading the manual, which is helpful when you’re dialing up white noise in a dark hotel room.
+- The front buttons are intuitive enough to use without reading the manual, which I only read the first few pages of.

 - Dreamegg sells a fitted case, but we usually slide it into a tech pouch with the charging cable so everything lives in one place.